Calibration Tools¶

 Global Default Configuration¶

-The global configuration can be changed like this:
+Change the global configuration like this:

 calib_tools.set_default_config(jet_topo_config)

-The default configuration can be reset like this:
+Reset the default configuration like this:

 calib_tools.reset_config()